 * Cooking: Wednesdays before the 2nd and 4th Fridays of the month, several cooks meet at 6 pm in the Satterlee Hall kitchen to prepare casseroles and muffins.
 Recipes are provided.
 We always welcome new volunteers.
 Contact Craig Morgan.

-* Sandwich Making: Every 2nd and 4th Friday, a lively group gathers at 1:30 pm in the Satterlee Hall kitchen to make sandwiches and assemble the meal for delivery that evening.
+* Sandwich Making: Every 4th Friday (2nd and 4th Friday during the summer months), a lively group gathers at 1:45 pm in the Satterlee Hall kitchen to make sandwiches and assemble the meal for delivery that evening.
+Contact Wendy Garner or Nancy Fetterman.
+On the 2nd Friday during the school year, our youth gather for sandwich making at 5 pm.
+Contact Geoffrey Hoare.
 Come and join this wonderful community.
-Contact Wendy Garner.

 Each year the Grate Patrol serves well over 3,000 meals, involving at least 384 volunteers.
 Don’t miss out – become part of this ministry!

 St. Alban’s parish and SOME have a relationship that spans over 20 years.
 SOME serves more than 315,000 meals annually—over 800 meals each day.
 In addition, SOME provides the following services to the city’s homeless population: medical and dental assistance, individual and group counseling, case management and aftercare, free clothing, hot showers, laundry service, job preparedness training, job counseling and training, permanent and transitional housing and temporary shelter, and programs for people with addictions.